aFarkas/lazysizes/plugins/include/README.md

 </div>
 ```

-In case a candidate has an amd module but not a content include the markup won't be resetted automatically.
-But the module can request this behavior inside of it's unload method:
+In case both candidates has an amd module but not a content include the markup won't be resetted automatically.
+But the unloading module can request this behavior inside of it's unload method:

 ```js
 Slider.lazyunload = function(data){